lorijta92/belly-button-diversity/README.md

 An `init()` function was created to display a list of available samples as user can select from as well as populate the dashboard with default values when the dashboard is first loaded.
 The final function (`optionChanged()`) simply called the `buildCharts()` and `buildMetadata()` functions based on the user selection.

 **Heroku**

+To deploy this dashboard on Heroku, I simply created a new app in Heroku and connected it to the corresponding GitHub repo.
+Then, I added a `Procfile` and `requirements.txt` file to my repo.